smittytone/RP2040-FreeRTOS/README.md

 1. Optionally, manually build the app: `cmake --build build`.
 1. Connect your device so it’s ready for file transfer.
 1. Install the app: `./deploy.sh`.
-    * Pass the app you wish to deplopy:
+    * Pass the app you wish to deploy:
         * `./deploy.sh build/App-Template/TEMPLATE.uf2`.
         * `./deploy.sh build/App-Scheduling/SCHEDULING_DEMO.uf2`.
     * To trigger a build, include the `--build` or `-b` flag: `./deploy.sh -b`.